Danny Taberner

-Danny Taberner (born 17 June 1993) is an English semi-professional footballer who plays as a goalkeeper for Runcorn Linnets.
+Danny Taberner (born 17 June 1993) is an English semi-professional footballer who plays as a goalkeeper for Macclesfield.

 Career

 Taberner became Rochdale's youngest ever goalkeeper when, on 11 November 2009, he made his debut in a 2–0 home defeat in the FA Cup to Luton Town.
 Taberner was sixty-six days younger than Stephen Bywater, the previous youngest Rochdale 'keeper.